klaas1979/tablesmith-like/README.md

 * Bold (Boldface)
 * CR (Carriage return)
-* Line (Insert a horizontal line) **Note:** is printed in HTML but does nothing in Foundry as the base formatting rules it out.
+* Line (Insert a horizontal line) **Note:** is printed in HTML, but does nothing in Foundry as the css formatting standard does not display anything.

 **Not implemented:**